Wysepka/SpaceInvadersCMAKE/README.md

-This project gave me a sense of feeling that making engines might not be for me, and Gameplay / Tools Programming might be my gem :) (Well Engine programming too but maybe with better support)
+This project gave me a sense of feeling that making engines might not be for me, and Gameplay / Tools Programming might be my gem :) (Well Engine programming too but maybe with better support) Also resolving some problems while learning in other SDL projects taught me a lot of C++ programming which is very broad term in programming.
+Also learning CMake gave me a great insight of OS / Library building etc...